 Obtaining information, knowledge; theory.
 This is actually the subject itself.
 For example, the study of the texts of the Holy Scripture, a consistent description of the biblical events and their explanation.
 Or, for example, the description of the temple, its device.
 Liturgics, hagiography and other lofty words also refer here.

 This is when we connect the word with the deed.
 When learning is associated with the life of the student.
-In short and simpler: when we arrange our home, the life of our family so that it is a life inside the Orthodox culture.
+In short and simpler: when we organize our home, the life of our family so that it is a life inside the Orthodox culture.
 Everything: the relationship between father and mother, the order of the day and the week, holidays, fasts - all this is built on the very same Law of God, which is also an object, as a theory we all study.

 By the way, this is the unique opportunity for family education.
 The ability to connect theory with practice.
 The ability to make a child's education is not a piece, not a fragment, but a fullness of life.